 Every generation approaches Cyber Week differently.
 Here, theatre student Will talks us through how he approaches the shopping event.
 He reveals the tech purchases that he’s drawn to throughout the year that motivate his spending in the lead-up to Christmas.

+Will, 20.
 Studying theatre in London

 What time of year do you start shopping for Christmas?

 Normally pretty late in the year, getting towards the middle of December.
 I start thinking about it in November but I like to get it all done in one trip, or within the space of a week.
 December is probably the worst time actually to do it, but I’m lazy!

 What have you bought previously during Cyber Week?

 Last year I bought a mini version of the PlayStation that had a load of old games on it.
 I often scan for stuff that will help my computer or just stuff that would normally be kind of expensive that’s a little bit less expensive, like headsets or hard drives.
 And then occasionally if I see a book or a box set or something that I like the look of, that looks cheaper than it would normally be, then I might go for that.

 Do you buy for yourself, for friends, family?